Manage access to environments

 NOTE: The “Selected environments” option needs to explicitly define all environments that a user is allowed to access.
 A user doesn’t have access to the master environment unless the master environment is added as one of “Allowed environments”.

-NOTE: All content- or media-related Allow and Deny rules defined in either of the roles are combined and apply to all environments selected for access in either of the rules.
-This means that the user has the same content and media restrictions in all selected environments, no matter in which of the roles those rules were defined.
+NOTE: All content- or media-related Allow and Deny rules defined in either of the roles are combined and apply to all environments selected for access in those roles.
+This means that the user has the same content and media restrictions in all selected environments, regardless of which role those rules were defined in.

 The table and comments below explain how an example combination of roles with different environment permissions assigned to the same user affects the user’s access to environments.